stallman-j/ekonomR/vignettes/basic-plotting.md

 In this case the order of what goes into the pipes won't matter.
 But in other cases, with more complicated cleaning, the order that you do these operations may well make a difference.

-*Comprehension check:* Create a new dataframe called `data_country2` that's exactly the same as `data_country` but uses a slightly different way of writing the command to get there from `gcb_clean`.
+*Comprehension check:* Create a new dataframe called `data_country2` that's exactly the same as `data_country` but uses a slightly different way of writing the command to get there from `gcb`.

 # Plotting with ggplot2